 - 1. Third Party High Power Mode override feature This will help maintain the highest voltage by forcing the charging system into conventional charge mode. - 2.
 Engine RPM speed control feature This can help increase current output of the charging system by increasing the engine idle.
 Charge balance system testing is expected of the third party system with any Ford system loads, to ensure that the voltage does not go lower than 13.0V at engine run.
-If 11.0V is measured, this is the cut off point for load-shedding but here there would be serious problems with the system design of supply and demand.

-4.7.3 Power Connections
+4.6.3 Power Connections